roycehorta/IS215_AI_Helpdesk_Assistant_Degree_Programs/README.md

 **Workflow:**
 1. Branch off from `dev` (not `main` directly)
-2. Open a pull request into `dev` and tag at least one other group member for review
+2. Open a pull request into `dev` and one member manages merging/pull request
-3. Merge once approved
-4. `dev` is merged into `main` for stable releases only
+3. `dev` is merged into `main` for stable final releases only
-5. Do not push `.env` files or AWS credentials under any circumstance
+4. Do not push `.env` files or AWS credentials under any circumstance

 ---